BranchMetrics/android-branch-deep-linking-attribution/README.md

             .addContentMetadata("property2", "red");
 ```

+#### Parameters

+**canonicalIdentifier**: This is the unique identifier for content that will help Branch dedupe across many instances of the same thing.
+If you have a website with pathing, feel free to use that.
+Or if you have database identifiers for entities, use those.

+**title**: This is the name for the content and will automatically be used for the OG tags.
+It will insert $og_title into the data dictionary of any link created.

+**contentDescription**: This is the description for the content and will automatically be used for the OG tags.
+It will insert $og_description into the data dictionary of any link created.

+**imageUrl**: This is the image URL for the content and will automatically be used for the OG tags.
+It will insert $og_image_url into the data dictionary of any link created.

+**metadata**: These are any extra parameters you'd like to associate with the Branch Universal Object.
+These will be made available to you after the user clicks the link and opens up the app.
+To add more keys/values, just use the method `addMetadataKey`.

+**price**: The price of the item to be used in conjunction with the commerce related events below.

+**currency**: The currency representing the price in [ISO 4217 currency code](http://en.wikipedia.org/wiki/ISO_4217).
+Default is USD.

+**contentIndexMode**: Can be set to the ENUM of either `ContentIndexModePublic` or `ContentIndexModePrivate`.
+Public indicates that you'd like this content to be discovered by other apps.
+Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

+**expirationDate**: The date when the content will not longer be available or valid.
+Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

 ### Register User Actions On An Object

 We've added a series of custom events that you'll want to start tracking for rich analytics and targeting.
 Here's a list below with a sample snippet that calls the register view event.